What are SMTP codes and how to troubleshoot them

 Simple Mail Transfer Protocol (SMTP) is the standard communication protocol for sending emails over the Internet.

 Getting started with SMTP for your transactional emails is quick and easy.
-You simply provide your server name, port, username and password.
-The SMTP server then sends emails on your behalf and takes care of email deliverability.
+You provide your server name, SMTP port, username and password and the SMTP server then sends emails on your behalf and takes care of email deliverability.

-However, when an SMTP error prevents your emails from getting delivered, it can be difficult to understand its cryptic error codes in your delivery reports.
-Read on to learn how to read common SMTP response codes and how you can troubleshoot delivery errors.
+However, SMTP errors can prevent your emails from getting delivered.
+And when these problems occur, it’s difficult to understand the cryptic error codes in your delivery reports.
+In this article, you’ll learn how to read common SMTP response codes and how you can troubleshoot delivery errors.

 What are SMTP codes